• -50%

-Saint-Émilion Grand Cru Classé 2018 by Château de Ferrand is an elegant and intense red wine that perfectly reflects the tradition of its terroir.
-It is the flagship wine of the estate, a prestigious bottle born on the limestone plateau of Saint-Hippolyte, at 100 meters above sea level.
-Each plot is vinified separately to enhance the uniqueness of the site.
-The harmonious blend combines the soft fruitiness of Merlot with the freshness and tension of Cabernet Franc, enriched by a touch of Cabernet Sauvignon.
-Fermentation takes place in temperature-controlled concrete vats, followed by 14–18 months of aging in French oak barrels (40% new).
-The bouquet is refined and expressive, with wild berriessweet spices, and herbal notes.
-On the palate, it is deep and structured, with velvety tannins, excellent fruit ripeness, and a long, fresh, and fruity finish.
-Impressive aging potential.
+Saint-Émilion Grand Cru Classé 2018 from Château de Ferrand is an elegant and intense red that perfectly reflects the tradition of the terroir.
+It is the flagship wine of the winery, a prestigious bottle born on the limestone plateau of Saint-Hippolyte, at 100 meters s.l.m., with plots vinified separately to enhance the individual expressions of the soil.
+The harmonious blend combines the fruity softness of Merlot with the freshness and tension of Cabernet Franc, enriched by a small portion of Cabernet Sauvignon.
+Vinification takes place in temperature-controlled concrete tanks, followed by aging for 14-18 months in French oak barrels (40% new).
+On the nose, it releases a refined bouquet with small berries, sweet spices, and medicinal herbs.
+The sip is intense and structured, with velvety tannins and a long and fresh finish.
+Great aging potential.

 VAT included